Monday, June 28, 2021

 If Dave Schildkraut is still remembered today it is probably because of a recording session with Miles Davis, Horace Silver, Percy Heath and Kenny Clarke that took place on Saturday, April 3rd.
 1954.
 One of the titles was Solar which Miles never recorded again but the tune became so popular that Tom Lord’s discography lists 350 recordings by people like Phil Woods, Bill Evans, Chris Potter and Lee Morgan.
 A minor blues with subtle differences, Ted Gioia’s authoritative book on Jazz Standards highlights, “The ambiguity in tonality” of Solar which of course adds to the charm of the piece.

-Dave Schildkraut was born on the 7th.
-January 1925 and he made his professional debut with Louis Prima in 1941.
+Dave Schildkraut was born on January 7, 1925 and he made his professional debut with Louis Prima in 1941.
 He played with Anita O’Day and Tommy Dorsey and when musical work became scarce in the forties he worked as a floor manager at Woolworths and later as a clerk at Decca.
 Around 1952 he was in Buddy Rich’s big band with Harry Edison, Eddie Bert and Zoot Sims at New York’s Paramount Theatre backing Frank Sinatra.
 Mrs. Sinatra - Ava Gardner – was usually to be found in the audience.

 In 1953 Stan Kenton invited him to join the band which was about to undertake a highly successful European tour.
-He remained with Kenton for another tour titled a Festival of Modern American Jazz that lasted for a month from January 28th.
-1954 with guests Charlie Parker, Dizzy Gillespie, Lee Konitz, Erroll Garner, Candido and June Christy.
+He remained with Kenton for another tour titled a Festival of Modern American Jazz that lasted for a month in January 1954 with guests Charlie Parker, Dizzy Gillespie, Lee Konitz, Erroll Garner, Candido and June Christy.
 They visited twenty- two cities opening at Wichita Falls, Texas, concluding at the Shrine Auditorium in Los Angeles.
 Bill Perkins who was in the band told me in a Jazz Journal interview, “The player Bird liked the best was Davey who was a complete original”.
 Schildkraut returned the compliment.
 In Robert Reisner’s book (Bird - The Legend of Charlie Parker) describing him as a “Musical Knight Of The Road”.
 Dave was apparently a poor poker player regularly losing all his money to Charlie Mariano during interminable games on the band-bus.
 Sitting next to Lee Konitz in the section meant few solo opportunities but Schildkraut made his mark on Kingfish, Fearless Finlay, Blues Before And After, Sweets and especially Egdon Heath.

 Just prior to the Solar recording Miles Davis had been absent from the New York scene for about ten months due to personal problems.
 He spent time at his home in East St.Louis before moving out to California for engagements at the Lighthouse in Los Angeles and the Down Beat club in San Francisco.
 On his return in February 1954 he contacted Bob Weinstock of Prestige to tell him that he was ready to record again and Horace Silver, Percy Heath and Kenny Clarke became his rhythm section of choice for recordings and bookings at Birdland and the Open Door.
 Schildkraut’s inclusion on the Solar date is a mystery because as far as I know he and Miles Davis had never worked together.